PaulMax15/proiect/README.md

 A.I.
 Chatbot

 ## Scope
-Being able to received from the AI songs based on the current vibe.
+Being able to receive songs from the AI based on the current vibe.

 ## Architecture